silviamaggi/smd-com/_posts/2020-11-03-ai-bias-and-enzo-mari-legacy.md

   - ethical design
   - ux
 description: 'The role of fear in our lives and how it affects decision-making, how AI bias happens and the legacy of giant of Italian design Enzo Mari.'
-excerpt: 'The role of fear in our lives and how it affects decision-making, how AI bias happens and the legacy of giant of Italian design Enzo Mari.'
+excerpt: 'On the design inspiration new instalment: the role of fear in our lives and how it affects decision-making, how bias in AI happens and the legacy of “giant” of Italian design Enzo Mari.'
 featimage: true
 featimage-alt: 'Design, Digested 13, The role of fear in our lives and how it affects decision-making, how AI bias happens and the legacy of giant of Italian design Enzo Mari.'
 featimage-class: 'u-featured'